Staged Update

 UpdateRun Execution

-- Execution: Processes stages sequentially, updates clusters within each stage, enforces after-stage tasks
+Initialize,RunorStop. - Execution: Processes stages sequentially, updates clusters within each stage (respecting maxConcurrency), enforces before-stage and after-stage tasks.
+Only occurs when state is

 Important Constraints and Validation